jbs4bmx/SpecialMaps/README.md

 # SpecialMaps

+# NOTICE
+Special Maps has been deprecated.
+It has been replaced by [Special Slots](https://github.com/jbs4bmx/SpecialSlots)

 ### WHAT
 As of version 0.12.12.30.19078, BSG gave us 3 "SPEC" slots.
 My question is, "Why not allow us to put a map in one of those slots?"